itsnikhil/auto-form-submitter/README.md

 ## Steps to use:

-1. Open a office form [for example](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAdCUielUNDlXQ09NUkJBTU5QT0IxR1lWNUZKTk1VNy4u)
+1. Open an office form [for example](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAdCUielUNDlXQ09NUkJBTU5QT0IxR1lWNUZKTk1VNy4u)
 2. Hit **Ctrl+Shift+F** or Click on the extension icon
 3. **Set a deadline**
 4. Click **Save**